AxC1271/RISC-V-CPU/RISCVProcessor/README.md

 ### Memory-Mapped I/O
 Writing to the address 0xFFFF0000 triggers a display update on the 7-segment.
 This mimics a simplified printf() behavior.

-Here, I've provided a working demo of the RISC-V processor handling the following assembly file:
+Here, I've provided a working demo of the RISC-V processor handling the following assembly file.
+I want the FPGA board to "print" the first ten Fibonacci numbers.

 ```asm
 .data